-7.01 Proposal
+7.01 The Proposal

-The application, applied for in full, is for the erection of 14 no. dwellings, and associated works at land adjacent to Withen cottage and Cheshire Lane.
+This is a full application for the erection of 14 no. dwellings, and associated works at land adjacent to Withen cottage and Cheshire Lane.
 The proposal includes;

-- 4 No 3 bedroom houses and - 10 No 4 bedroom houses.
+- 4 No 3 bedroom houses and

+- 10 No 4 bedroom houses.

-The site is within the settlement boundary of Buckley within the Flintshire Unitary Development Plan
+- 7.02 The site is within the settlement boundary of Buckley as defined within the Flintshire Unitary Development Plan.

-Principle of development
+7.03 Principle of development

 The application site lies within the settlement boundary of Buckley, which is a category A settlement in the Flintshire Unitary Development Plan.
-Policy HSG3 allows for windfall sites within settlement boundaries.
-This proposal represents a windfall site and I consider that the principle of this form of development accords with the relevant adopted policies.
+Policy GEN2 identifies a presumption in favour of the development of such sites but noted that in the case of unallocated 'windfall sites' there are limitation imposed via policy HSG3.